theno/fabsetup/README.md

 # fabsetup

-Fabric tasks in order to set up and maintain things on a local or remote (Ubuntu) linux system.
+Fabric tasks in order to set up and maintain configurations, software installations and other things on a local or remote linux system (most functionality for Debian/Ubuntu).

 ## Installation